 - Change your cooking methods.
-For example, - Instead of frying try to grill or barbecue, or use a non-stick pan - Use steaming instead of frying - Use less oil in your cooking - Use small amounts of nuts, seeds and olives - Choose low fat varieties of dairy foods such as milk, yoghurt and cheese - Limit foods that are high in fats such as cakes, chocolate, chips, pastries, donuts and fried foods - Trim the fat from meats such as beef, chicken, lamb and pork - Eat less meat and more fish - Use lean minced meat, and - Limit processed meats such as sausages and salami.
+For example: - 1.
+Instead of frying, try to grill or barbecue, or use a non-stick pan - 2.
+Use steaming instead of frying - Use less oil in your cooking - Swap from using butter to 'cholesterol-lowering' margerine - Use small amounts of nuts, seeds and olives - Choose low fat varieties of dairy foods such as milk, yoghurt and cheese - Limit foods that are high in fats such as cakes, chocolate, chips, pastries, donuts and fried foods - Trim the fat from meats such as beef, chicken, lamb and pork - Eat less meat and more fish - Use lean minced meat, and - Limit processed meats such as sausages and salami.